Want to make Cleaning your Home Easier?

 If you like your cleaning products scented, you could add a few drops of favourite essential oils.

-There is a PRINT button at the bottom of the post that allows you select any portions you would like to print.
+There is a green PRINT button at the bottom of the post that allows you select any portions you would like to print.

 While it’s not always possible or realistic to keep up with regular house cleaning with all the obstacles life throws our way, I am a big fan of doing a little bit each day (whenever possible) so that big, deep cleaning is never required.